16 Study Tips for College: Building good study habits to succeed

-Studying can be draining, so don’t be afraid to treat yourself for a little motivation.
-Buy a coffee from your favorite coffee shop or get some yummy study snacks.
-You can also reward yourself with breaks doing things you like, like taking a walk, reading, or watching TV.
+Studying can be draining, so treat yourself for a little motivation.
+Buy a coffee from your favorite coffee shop or get some study snacks from the campus convenience store.
+You can also reward yourself by taking breaks for activities you enjoy, like walking, reading, or watching TV.
 Adding in a reward will give you something fun to work towards.

 15. Take Breaks

-Continuing from the last point, taking breaks is important.
+Continuing from the previous point, taking breaks is important.
 Breaks give you a boost of productivity, reset, and prevent burnout.
-It might seem like you need to use all the time you possibly can to study, but your brain will start to slow down if you don’t give it a chance to relax.
+It might seem like you need to use all the time you possibly can to study, back-to-back, but your brain will start to slow down if you don’t give it a chance to relax.
 Taking breaks can help you get the most out of your study time with the least amount of stress.

 It might be easy to fall into a trap of stressing yourself out while you’re studying, but that will be counterintuitive in the big picture.
 You can control when you study and how you study to help prepare you for your exams.
 After that, you have to be confident and try your best to retain the information.
 Believing in yourself and trusting that you’ve got this can help you forget about the stress and focus on moving forward.

 Now that you have a better understanding of these study tips for college, make sure your college writing stays in tip-top shape!

 Check out these additional resources and study tips for college to help you succeed in your college planning and writing: